syci/seafile_custom_css_green/README.md

 With the ***custom.css*** from this repository, the default color **orange** of the elements is changed to **green**.

-**NOTE:** The icons for folders are not changed and still have the color orange.
+**NOTE 1:** The icons for folders are not changed and still have the color orange.
 I'm currently looking for a way to change the folder icon color so that the changes will be kept within a server update.

 **NOTE 2:** ***custom.css*** tested with Seafile Server 6.0.7